The True Identity of Yashar’al

 • Historical Context: Controlled coastlines and trade routes; powerful kingdom under Shaka Zulu.

-• Cultural Practices: Maritime trade, belief in Unkulunkulu (One Creator), covenant echo in unity.
+• Cultural Practices: Maritime trade, belief in one Supreme AL’uah (Unkulunkulu), covenant echo in tribal unity.

 African Link: Zulu People (KwaZulu-Natal, South Africa)